 From this overall schedule, break down your work and study hours.
 You can even write this all down on a daily planner or an online app.
 Figure out approximately how long your work tasks will take you, and allocate specific hours to the tasks.

-Take the same approach with your study – you might have a 30-minute tutorial video to watch, and then 30 minutes of notes to create.
+Take the same approach with your study – you might have a 30-minute tutorial to get through, and then 30 minutes of notes to create.
 By breaking all of your tasks down to shorter time-frames, you can feel accomplished ticking each item off your list.

 Use timing devices – like your washing machine